-- If HAB is present with levels quantified at or above the NJ Health Advisory Guidance, the no contact/ closure should not be lifted until two (2) subsequent analyses are below thresholds. - When advisory is lifted, continue daily observation of the lake and document findings.
-If a HAB re-occurs, then follow up laboratory analysis is required. - Test strip testing for the toxic group of microcystins should be done on a weekly basis; if a HAB is observed any day, a test strip will be performed immediately. - Licensed bathing areas, same as above, however, if an HAB is observed then automatic closure of the swimming area until thorough testing is conducted and no levels are detected above thresholds. - Any re-opening of bathing areas will be confirmed with DOH before implementation.
+- If HAB is present with levels quantified at or above the NJ Health Advisory Guidance, the no contact/ closure should not be lifted until two (2) subsequent analyses are below thresholds. - When advisory is lifted, continue daily surveillance of the waterbody and document findings., then follow up laboratory analysis is required when bloom appearance changes.